adyanth/openwrt-tailscale-enabler/README.md

 # Tailscale on OpenWRT

-1. Extract the contents of root to your filesystem root using:
+1. Extract the contents of root to your filesystem root:
 ```
-tar x -zvf tailscale-enabler-<version>.tgz -C /
+tar x -zvC / -f tailscale-enabler-<version>.tgz
 ```

-2. Install the prerequisites for wget and tailscale using:
+2. Install the prerequisites for wget and tailscale:
 ```
 opkg update
 opkg install libustream-openssl ca-bundle kmod-tun